 For this blog post in video form, please head to my YouTube channel or check the bottom of this post.

 Are you stuck on how and where to start the often-overwhelming task of organizing your closet?
 In this post I am sharing my fast and easy ways to help you get started!

-Whether you're just starting to get organized, or already have most comprehensive organizing systems, these strategies and methods will work for you, or you can give me some ideas and inspiration!
+Whether you're just starting to get organized, or already have the most comprehensive organizing systems, these strategies and methods will work for you.

-So, if your dreaming of an organized closet or loosing time everyday searching for clothes by the end of this post you will have easy and quick ideas to implement into your closet organizing project.
+So, if your dreaming of an organized closet or losing time everyday searching for clothes, by the end of this post you will have easy and quick ideas to implement into your closet organizing project.
 Often getting started is the biggest challenge and I have helped friends and clients with this struggle.
 Disclaimer – the end result might not be a perfect magazine perfect closet but it will fit your life.
-My book includes an entire chapter on closet organization and for reading this post I’m giving away this chapter!
+My book includes an entire chapter on closet organization and I’m giving away this chapter for free!

 Let’s jump right in!